m4cx/stream-community/docs/setup/getting-started.md

 ## Overlay UI

-The overlay UI will be available under the following URL [http://localhost:5000/#/overlay] The overlay UI will be available under the following URL [http://localhost:5000/#/overlay]
+The overlay UI will be available under the following URL [http://localhost:5000/#/overlay](http://localhost:5000/#/overlay).